5 Good, Affordable Vinyl Record Players, Reviewed

 When people with a smaller budget ask about the best turntable for the money, the wallet-friendly Crosley C100 instantly jumps to mind.
 This beautiful retro-modern vinyl player has everything you need and nothing you don’t.

-It’s manual, meaning you drop the needle by hand.
-That’s not a big deal and easy to learn.
+It’s manual, meaning you position the stylus by hand.
+That’s not a big deal, and it’s easy to learn.
 The light, counterweighted tone arm has a nice feel and the included cartridge is a great starting point, sound-wise.

 The solid construction and belt-driven motor transmit almost no vibration or unwanted resonance, and the hard shell will keep your player dust-free when not in use.